stefanicjuraj/docs2llms/README.md

 #### **`--branch`**

-The repository branch to clone from.
+Specify the repository branch to clone from.
 Defaults to `main`.

 ```bash
 docs2llms --github username/repository --branch main